Table of Contents

 FibroSure, also known as FibroTest, is a blood test that measures the degree of liver damage.
 FibroSure is sometimes used instead of a liver biopsy.

-There is also a fairly new test called FibroScanTM that takes only ten minutes and may be as useful as liver biopsy in diagnosing HBV.
+There is also a test called FibroScanTM that takes only ten minutes and may be as useful as liver biopsy in diagnosing HBV.
 It is a non-invasive and painless test that involves having a dull probe pressed gently against your skin.

 There is no treatment for acute, or initial, hepatitis B. During this short-term infection, health care providers recommend rest, proper food and fluids, and avoidance of alcohol.
 Many people with chronic HBV who have low HBV viral loads, normal liver enzyme levels, and little liver damage may not need treatment, but they should be checked regularly.
 For those who do require treatment, the following drugs are currently approved in the US to treat chronic HBV: